 When should I pump to ensure that I’m making enough milk?

 When your milk first comes in, you are making much more than you need.
 The goal in the first few weeks is to actually reduce the supply to what the baby needs.
-It may make you feel like you have superpowers when your breasts are bursting with milk and if you pump or express some milk, but this will quickly become uncomfortable or miserable.
-You want to make what your baby needs.
+It may make you feel like you have superpowers when your breasts are bursting with milk or if you pump or express some milk and have a full bottle to show for it, but this will quickly become uncomfortable or miserable.
+You only want to make what your baby needs.
 You want your breasts to fill up when baby needs to feed and be softer at the end of the feeding.
 Remember this rule: whatever you take out your body will replace.
-If you are breastfeeding every three hours then pumping after every feeding, your body will think you're feeding twins and it'll keep giving you what you asked for.
-However, when you're feeling back to your old self and want a day of shopping, you will either be lugging your pump around, pumping every 3 hours after feeding baby, or will be miserably full and uncomfortable.
+If you are breastfeeding every three hours then pumping after every feeding (essentially removing enough milk for twins), your body will think you’re feeding twins and it’ll keep giving you what you asked for.
+However, when you’re feeling back to your old self and want a day of shopping or a girl’s night out, you will either be lugging your pump around, pumping every 3 hours after feeding baby, or will be miserably full and uncomfortable.
 Moral of the story: let your baby determine the supply and leave the pump for when you need to be away or are going back to work.
-If you're separated from your baby or baby is not feeding well, read here to learn about pumping.
+If you’re separated from your baby or baby is not feeding well, read here to learn about pumping.

 How do I know if I’m making enough or have a low supply?

 You cannot measure how much your baby takes at each feeding from the breast very easily or accurately.
 However, you can gauge his general milk intake by paying attention to a few things: diapers, mood, and weight.
 Once your milk comes in (days 3-5), your baby should have 5-6 wet diapers and 3-4 poop diapers in a 24-hour period.
 If he falls below this, have your breastfeeding evaluated by a lactation consultant.
-The baby should feed every 2-3 hours around the clock and be relatively content between feedings (might fuss to be held, but isn't hungry).
-If baby never seems satisfied, then have the feedings evaluated by a lactation consultant.
-Babies lose weight after delivery and don't start gaining until the milk comes in.
+The baby should feed every 2-3 hours around the clock and be relatively content between feedings (might fuss to be held, but isn’t hungry).
+If baby never seems satisfied (looks like a little piranha when anything comes near his mouth), then have the feedings evaluated by a lactation consultant.
+Babies lose weight after delivery and don’t start gaining until the milk comes in.
 After that, they typically gain 1/2-1 oz per day.
 They should be back to birth weight by 2 weeks of age.
-If baby's weight gain is slow or he is not back to birth weight by two weeks, have your feeding evaluated by a lactation consultant.
+If baby’s weight gain is slow or he is not back to birth weight by two weeks, have your feeding evaluated by a lactation consultant.